Family Food on the Table

 Cheesy baked black bean dip (+ video)

-An easy, cheesy black bean dip that’s baked until bubbly and served with tortilla chips for a tasty appetizer!Cheesy baked black bean dip -- hot and bubbly and served with tortilla chips for an easy appetizer (great game day eats!)
+An easy, cheesy black bean dip that's baked until bubbly and served with tortilla chips for a tasty appetizer!A hand dipping a tortilla chip into a green casserole dish full of a cheesy black bean dip.

 Time is seriously playing tricks on me.
 Or purposefully trying to mess with my mind.